pratik-webkul/marketplace-documentation-for-shopify/zenith/featured-app/Connector/seller-shopify-store-connector.md

 Sellers can now map products with their connected Shopify stores.

-In case a seller wants to map a product with a specific product of his/her Shopify store then, the variant will be mapped automatically.
+In case a seller wants to map a product with a specific product of his/her Shopify store, then the variant will be mapped automatically.

 Now, the seller can map the products from the Product Listing>>Edit product>>**Map Product** button.